Butcher, Baker, Candlestick Maker: Plot

 When a nostalgic Stormfront reminisces about her daughter, Homelander decides to introduce her to his son Ryan, whom he apologizes to for throwing him off the roof and attempting to force him to flight abruptly.
 (Note: As depicted in "Over the Hill with the Swords of a Thousand Men") Homelander introduces Stormfront to Ryan and promises to be around more and become a family, much to Becca’s dismay.
 Homelander bonds once again with Ryan, promising to visit him more frequently and offering him to ride the rollercoaster that bears his name in "Vought Land".
 Becca speaks with Homelander, where the latter admits he does not want Ryan to suffer what he suffered during his childhood and points out that Becca is lying to him about the outside world, while Becca begs Homelander to not separate Ryan as he needs a mother to raise him.
-However, Homelander tells Ryan the truth causing the latter to be angry against her for lying during his whole life and decides to leave with the former and Stormfront, leaving behind a devastated Becca.
+However, Homelander tells Ryan the truth, causing the latter to be angry against her for lying during his whole life and decides to leave with the former and Stormfront, leaving behind a devastated Becca.

 MM and Mallory visit Jonah Vogelbaum who is now in a wheelchair after Homelander tortured him.
-(Note: As depicted in "You Found Me") The two ask Vogelbaum to testify against Vought and reveal the truth of Sage Groove Center, but he refuses in order to protect his family to which Mallory understands and the two leave.
+(Note: As depicted in "You Found Me") The two ask Vogelbaum to testify against Vought and reveal the truth of Sage Grove Center, but he refuses in order to protect his family to which Mallory understands and the two leave.
 Butcher later visits Vogelbaum after being informed of his refusal to cooperate and blackmails him to get his daughter killed unless he testifies, leading a reluctant Vogelbaum to agree.
-Returning to Mallory's mansion, the Boys are angered that Hughie disobeyed orders and allowed the death of Lamplighter, while Annie is grateful that he came to rescue him.
+Returning to Mallory's mansion, the Boys are angered that Hughie disobeyed orders and allowed the death of Lamplighter, while Annie is grateful that he came to rescue her.
 Butcher informs them that Vogelbaum is now testifying.
 Butcher visits his mother Connie at a cafe before she leaves with Sam back home.
 Connie apologizes to Butcher for what she did and that she did this for Butcher’s sake, believing that she could have helped him heal and find closure.
-The two embrace before Connie leaves to the airport.
+The two embrace before Connie leaves for the airport.

 The congress hearing begins with Neuman accusing Vought of corporate malfeasance and felonies, for which Vogelbaum is called to testify.
 However, before he can give his testimony, several heads start to explode; killing several people inside, including Vogelbaum and A-Train rival Shockwave, and traumatizing Ashley.
 Mallory escapes with Neuman before the broadcast is cut off.
-Back at base; Hughie, Annie and Donna are visibly horrified while the rest of the Boys - particularly Butcher - are enraged.
+Back at base; Hughie, Annie and Donna are visibly horrified while the rest of the Boys—particularly Butcher—are enraged.